Oldsmobile Aurora: Production numbers

-Production numbers for both generations of the Aurora:

 Pace car

 Aurora was the official pace car of the 1997 and 2000 Indianapolis 500.
 At the beginning of the race in 1997, the pace car was driven by three-time Indy 500 winner Johnny Rutherford.
 At the beginning of the 2000 race, the pace car was driven by actor Anthony Edwards.
 These cars marked the ninth and tenth time an Oldsmobile had paced the Indianapolis 500 race.